 These maps and questions were created for the 2018 Toronto municipal election.
 The maps have not changed and are the same for Municipal and Provincial wards/ridings.
-The questions for candidates are under development for 2022.
-These files are to be used as models at this time for any organization that finds them useful.
+These files are to be used as models for any organization that finds them useful.
 See the Advocacy page for the many organization working towards making nature an important issue in upcoming elections.

 ASK YOUR CANDIDATES: